Borov666/tai_sg_proxy/README.md

 Notes:

-* Only tested with the model claude-2, cloude-1.3 older ones might work if their API allows to, maybe not.
+* Only tested with models claude-2 and cloude-1.3, older ones might work if their API allows to, maybe not.
 * At the moment the stop sequence doesn't work